FlavScents AInsights Entry for Sclareolide (CAS: 564-20-5)

 6. Regulatory Status (Regional Overview)

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, aligning with international standards.
+- Latin America: Accepted in Brazil and MERCOSUR countries, with harmonized assumptions for both flavor and fragrance applications.

 Citation hooks: FEMA; EFSA; national authority publications